 While the world celebrates Sri Lanka for its tea, I will always adore it for its local delicacies.
-Food is my weakness and being a great foodie, I believe that one actually relishes a country through its spices and flavors.
-And it is never about the ingredients only but historical, cultural, neighboring influences and many other factors that go in shaping the cuisine of a country.
-When I think of the capital city Colombo, the rows of small eateries that line the busy streets of Fort Area, Pettah and Galle Face Green definitely come to mind.
+Food is my weakness and being a great foodie, I believe that one relishes a country through its spices and flavors.
+And it is never about the ingredients only but historical, cultural, neighboring influences, and many other factors that go into shaping the cuisine of a country.
+When I think of the capital city Colombo, the rows of small eateries that line the busy streets of Fort Area, Pettah, and Galle Face Green come to mind.

 Hoppers (Indi appa or idiyappam)

 I can’t think of Sri Lanka without the hoppers.
-The string hoppers served with sambol or curry made for a great breakfast.
+The string hoppers served with sambal or curry made for a great breakfast.
 The Egg hoppers were equally delighting for the taste buds.
 String hoppers are nothing but south Indian steamed noodles made of rice flour.
-Unlike string hoppers, appams (Hoppers) are made from fermented batter and can be topped with eggs, chicken, cheese or more.
-The bowl-like shape makes it sturdy and crunchy enough to hold some curry, cheese, egg and more.
+Unlike string hoppers, appams (Hoppers) are made from fermented batter and can be topped with eggs, chicken, cheese, or more.
+The bowl-like shape makes it sturdy and crunchy enough to hold some curry, cheese, eg,g, and more.
 This incredibly simple yet delicious dish can be eaten at any time of the day.